-If you can’t connect to the Internet via after Netgear_ext setup router, do this:
+If you can’t connect to Internet even after setting up the Netgear router, do this:

-- Windows users can use the network diagnostic utility.
-Also, run a scan for virus and malware.
+- 6. Windows users can use the network diagnostic utility.
+Also, run a scan for viruses and malware.
 And if found, diagnose them with the Antivirus software.

-- However, if you still don’t see any light then your power adapter, or the power strip is faulted.
+- 11. However, if you still don’t see any light then your power adapter or the power strip is faulted.
 Replace it with a new one.

-For new Netgear_ext setup, refer to the user-guide of your gadget to verify that have you properly installed the router, as improper installation leads to wireless issues.
-And if installation is already done, refer to these troubleshooting steps:
+For the new router setup, refer to the user guide of your router to verify that have you properly installed the router, as improper installation leads to wireless internet connection problems.
+And if the installation is already done, refer to these troubleshooting steps:

-- First of all, confirm that there is no issues from the ISP ‘s end.
+- First of all, confirm that there are no issues from the ISP ‘s end.